Nukkit/Languages/README.md

 We need you!
 -------------

-We always welcome your contribution for Nukkit Multi-language Project!
+We always welcome your contribution to a multi-language Nukkit!